-Equity mutual funds that are invested largely in large-sized companies or blue-chip stocks are called Large Cap Funds.
+Equity mutual funds that invest largely in large-sized companies or blue-chip stocks are Large Cap Funds.
 Alternatively, they are also known as Bluechip Funds.
 These are safer options among the equity funds as blue-chip stocks have good value and reputation in the market.

 Equity funds that invest in stocks of medium-sized companies by far and large are mid-cap funds.
 They may offer better returns than large-cap funds in the long run if they perform well but are also highly volatile.

 When mutual funds invest around 65% of assets in small-capitalization stocks, it is small-cap funds.
 They are riskier than both large-cap and mid-cap funds but still, most companies fall in this category.